heavendata/heavendata.github.io/en/settings/product-variants.md

 # Product Variants

-Variants allow you to manage all version of one product together.
-A typical example are fashion products where you have multiple sizes.
+Variants allow you to manage all versions of one product together.
+A typical example is fashion products where you have multiple sizes.

 |Product name |Size code |Price|SKU |
 --- | --- | --- | ---